 There were 13,025 with this surname in Ireland in 1901.
-The surname is ranked 34th in Ireland in the same year, MURPHY is ranked 1st since it is the most common Irish surname.
+The surname is ranked 34th in Ireland.
+MURPHY is ranked 1st since it is the most common Irish surname.

 Religion: Anglican: 5,330 (40.92%), Presbyterian: 4,212 (32.34%), Catholic: 1,944 (14.93%), Methodist: 934 (7.17%), Other / Not Given: 297 (2.28%), Congregationalist: 89 (0.68%), Plymouth Brethren: 80 (0.61%), Baptist: 28 (0.21%), Christian: 28 (0.21%), Salvation Army: 23 (0.18%), Moravian: 17 (0.13%), Independent: 15 (0.12%), Church of God: 10 (0.08%), Protestant: 8 (0.06%), Church of Christ: 4 (0.03%), Quaker: 4 (0.03%), Brethren in Christ: 2 (0.02%)

 There were 12,987 with this surname in Ireland in 1911.
-The surname is ranked 33rd in Ireland in the same year, MURPHY is ranked 1st since it is the most common Irish surname.
+The surname is ranked 33rd in Ireland.
+MURPHY is ranked 1st since it is the most common Irish surname.

 The Rev. Patrick Woulfe provided lists of surname associations for Irish surnames in his book Irish Names and Surnames.
 Below is a list of these associations for the surname JOHNSTON.

-The Dúchas Surname Index is a set of surname associations compiled as part of the work of the Irish Folklore Commission.
+The Dúchas Surname Index is a set of surname associations compiled by the Irish Folklore Commission.
 Below is a list of these associations for the surname JOHNSTON.
-This is not an authoritative index but it might help you to find both the Irish language version of your surname, if one exists, and also help in finding alternative spellings of the name in question.
-You can learn more about the index here: Dúchas Surname Index.
+Learn more at Dúchas Surname Index.

 Map is based on households which had at least one member who had an occupation containing "Farm" or "Agri".